luk036/luk036.github.io/flows/byoos.md

 ## Future: BYOOS

-- Brin Your Own Operating System at work.
+- Bring Your Own Operating System at work.
 - Keep your laptops at home/office.
 - Work with the OS you are familiar with:
-  - Lubuntu, Kubuntu, Android, MacOS, ChromeOS, GitPod, etc.
+  - Lubuntu, Kubuntu, Android, macOS, ChromeOS, GitPod, etc.
 - Keep Personal Data:
   - Passwords, bookmarks, browsing history
 - Office/School provides the basic hardware and internet connection.

 ---

-## Solution: Live USB and Docker🐋
+## Solution: Live USB and Docker 🐋

 - History: Demo CD from Magazine
-- Now, USB and Docker🐋
+- Now, USB and Docker 🐋

 ---